MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter login --token <accessToken>
 ```

-When signing in using this method, the access token won't automatically invalidate on sign-out, and can be used in future sessions until it's explicitly removed from the App Center server.
-However, you should sign-out once your session is complete, to remove your credentials from disk.
+When signing in using this method, the access token won't automatically invalidate on sign out, and can be used in future sessions until it's explicitly removed from the App Center server.
+However, you should signout once your session is complete, to remove your credentials from disk.

 ## App Management